legomushroom/resize/readme.md

-Any HTML Eelement Resize Event
+Any HTML Element Resize Event
 ================
-Adds resize event to any html element.
+Adds resize event to any html element(without timer).
 It is tiny (about 800 bytes min + gzip) and dependency free.

 ### Usage

 Just link source file in your html.
-Add 'onresize' event listener to any element as usual.
+Add 'onresize' event listener to any element as you usually do.
 Plays well with jquery too. [sandbox](http://codepen.io/sol0mka/pen/FnizC)

 ###Contibuting

 Pull request is way to go.
-Uses coffeescript as js preprocessor so expecting changes in any-resize-event.coffee file.
+Uses coffeescript as js preprocessor so I'm expecting changes in any-resize-event.coffee file.

 ### Evniroment
 Uses [gulp](http://gulpjs.com/) as task runner.